syne-tune/syne-tune/docs/schedulers.md

 which is different.
 The papers cited below provide a detailed overview of asynchronous variants of successive halving, and of the algorithms discussed here.
 Experiments therein indicate that asynchronous scheduling can be far more efficient for HPO than synchronous scheduling.
-The latter is not yet supported in Syne Tune.
+At present, Syne Tune supports synchronous random search (by passing the argument `asynchronous_scheduling=False` when creating the `Tuner` object), but does not yet support synchronous Hyperband.

 Hyperband is an extension of successive halving to multiple brackets.
 We will discuss successive halving, mentioning Hyperband later.
 In our experience so